0xsisyfos/PredictionMarket/README.md

-# Building a dApp on Linea
+# Building a prediction market on Linea

 In this guide, we’ll build a decentralized application (dApp) on Linea, an Ethereum Layer 2 solution using zero-knowledge proofs.
-We’ll create a simple prediction market.
+We’ll create a simple prediction market for ETH/USD price.
 By the end, you will learn:

 - The fundamentals of zkEVMs and Linea
 - How to build a prediction market dApp using an oracle like API3